ecbtln/vm2docker/journal.md

 Added 399 MB to the intermediate image to save a total of 226.73 MB on the diff 56.8% savings on the package

+Added in dependency filtering to cut down 162 to 67 packages